Digestive Health: Suggestions for Relieving Constipation

 Drink 8 to 10 glasses of fluids a day (water, juice, tea, etc.).
 Warm liquids often help stimulate bowel activity.

 - What is Fiber?

-High fiber foods include fruits, vegetables and whole grains.
-The best sources of fiber are whole grain breads, cereals, popcorn, and bran.
-Cooking fruits, vegetables, grains or dry beans does not decrease fiber, but peeling, straining and milling may reduce fiber.
-To increase fiber in your diet, try these tips:
+o Include fruits, vegetables and high fiber grains, like whole grain breads, cereals, popcorn, and bran.
+Cooking fruits, vegetables, grains or dry beans does not decrease fiber, but peeling or juicing fruits or vegetables may alter the fiber.

 Do you eat in a hurry and not at regular times?